Thurstaston: Civic history

 Thurstaston, including the hamlet of Dawpool, was a parish within the Wirral Hundred, in the county of Cheshire.
 It became a civil parish in 1866.
 The population was 112 in 1801, 98 in 1851, 141 in 1901 and 151 in 1951.

 From 1894 Thurstaston was part of Wirral Rural District, then Wirral Urban District from 1933.
 On 1 April 1974, local government reorganisation in England and Wales resulted in most of Wirral, including Thurstaston, transfer from the county of Cheshire to Merseyside.
+The parish was also abolished on 1 April 1974.

 Geography

 Thurstaston is notable for the large areas of parkland and heathland.
 Thurstaston Common is a Site of Special Scientific Interest (SSSI) and a local nature reserve.
 Nearby is Thurstaston Hill, a 298 ft Triassic sandstone ridge and one of the highest points on the Wirral.
 On the eastern side of the hill is Thorstone Rock, a large sandstone mound which was reputed, in early times, to have been thrown by the Norse god Thor.
 The offices and a visitor centre of Wirral Country Park are near the site of Thurstaston railway station.
 The former trackbed of part of the Birkenhead Railway has been converted into a public footpath – the 'Wirral Way'.
 The visitor centre contains displays relevant to the local ecology.